2 Helpful / 0 Not

 -Stays pretty dry during the winter months, since it's on the top of a hill.
 But, this makes it windy.

-Cons: -Can be difficult to find.
+Cons: -It's difficult to find.
 You have to to watch for the Bible Church sign on Vermont Ave and drive through an apartment complex and around the left side of the church, past #3, #4, #14, and #15 before getting to the 1st hole on the right side of the church.

 -On #3 watch for cars.
 Too big of a hyzer and you're down at the bottom of the hill on the entrance road.